ros-hybrid-behaviour-planner/so_data/README.md

                  diffusion=np.inf, goal_radius=0, ev_factor=1.0, ev_time=0.0)
 ```

-As always, a SoBuffer has to be handed over to the mechanism which will provide the necessary gradients data.
+A SoBuffer has to be handed over to the mechanism which will provide the necessary gradients data.
 In this case the data will be provided by method `agent_list`.
 Furthermore a frame and a key have to be specified to indicate which gradient frame id is used for the gossip mechanism and which key the payload data to be considered has.
 Parameter state sets the initial value which will be compared and spread.